Vaccine Passports: Your Questions Answered

 Vaccine passports aren’t a new invention.
 Take yellow fever for example: countries including Belize, Algeria and even Australia all require visitors to present a valid yellow fever certificate if they’re travelling from a destination where the disease is rife.
-For coronavirus, we anticipate this could be much the same – those who have had the relevant jabs will be presented with a card or certificate to prove as such.
-It’s likely this “passport” could include the date of your vaccinations, the type (AstraZeneca, Pfizer or Moderna), and the batch number.
-In most cases, you will have had to have had your second dose of the vaccine a set amount of time before travel.
-At this stage this is all speculation, but we are expecting more information to come to light in the coming months.
+For coronavirus, this is looking to be much the same – those who have had the relevant jabs can bring these up on the NHS App (different to the NHS Covid App) and can download a QR code to be presented when travelling.
+This “passport” includes the date of your vaccinations, the type (AstraZeneca, Pfizer or Moderna), and the batch number.
+As it currently stands, you have to have had both doses of your vaccine more than 14 days ago to qualify for any exemptions.
+We are expecting even more information to come to light in the coming weeks.

 Where will ask me for a vaccine passport?

 Cyprus led the charge with this, and many countries are following suit.
 The likes of Portugal, Greece, Croatia, Malta, Spain – among others on the green and amber lists, will all let travellers in relatively hassle-free, so long as they can prove they've had both jabs.
 The same goes for Phuket and Krabi in Thailand, which opened to vaccinated travellers in July 2021.

 In order to encourage safe tourism and restore confidence in the travel industry, some officials argue that this is the only feasible way to proceed, at least in the short term.
 With the UK’s high coronavirus numbers, it is expected that countries in mainland Europe will be cautiously welcoming Brits back this summer, and won’t want to see their own cases rise in the name of tourism.

 How about the validity of a vaccine passport?